oxidecomputer/amd-host-image-builder/README.md

 specifying the `make` variable `PAYLOAD` to point to the reset image payload you want in the result:

-    gmake milan-gimlet-b PAYLOAD=/path/to/phbl

-or,

-    gmake milan-gimlet-b PAYLOAD=/path/to/bldb/target/x86_64-oxide-none-elf/release/bldb
+    LD=gld cargo xtask gen \
+        --payload /path/to/phbl \
+        --amd-firmware /path/to/amd-firmware/blobs \
+        --app apps/milan-gimlet-b-1.0.0.a.toml \
+        --image out/milan-gimlet-b-1.0.0.a.img

-This will create two image files in the current directory, one with the current firmware version, and one without:
+This will create an image file in the `out/` subdirectory of the current directory, with the name that you specified, e.g., `milan-gimlet-b-1.0.0.a.img`, with the production `phbl` loader as the payload.

-    milan-gimlet-b-1.0.0.a.img
-    milan-gimlet-b.img

-One may also run the command via `cargo run`.
+To use the development loader, one may run:

+    LD=gld cargo xtask gen \
+        --payload /path/to/bldb/target/x86_64-oxide-none-elf/release/bldb \
+        --amd-firmware /path/to/amd-firmware/blobs \
+        --app apps/turin-ruby-1.0.0.3-p1.toml \
+        --image out/turin-ruby-1.0.0.3-p1-bldb.img

+Alternatively, one may run `cargo run` directory, and not use the `xtask` wrapper.
 For example:

     cargo run -- \
         -B /path/to/amd-firmware/GN/1.0.0.a \